Type IIB Supergravity Action and Holography

 Below we outline several open problems that naturally arise from our analysis.

 A fully general refinement applicable to arbitrary Type IIB solutions remains to be developed.
 As a first step, it would be instructive to analyze explicit examples of Type IIB backgrounds containing an $EAdS_d$ geometry with $d\geq6$.
-Such an investigation would clarify whether the refined PST-IIB action \eqref{PST-IIB:action:ours} correctly reproduces the expected on-shell action or instead calls for further refinement, particularly in light of the subtlety noted in Footnote \ref{foot:d>=6}.
+For such backgrounds, $S_\text{AHJL}^\text{(top),1}$ vanishes structurally and $S_\text{AHJL}^\text{(top),2}$ amounts to a Chern-Simons sector redefinition as noted in Footnotes~\ref{foot:d>=6} and \ref{foot:CS-redef} respectively; the proposal \eqref{PST-IIB:action:ours} therefore becomes equivalent to the original PST action \eqref{PST-IIB:action} with a redefined Chern-Simons sector, while PST gauge invariance is still ensured.
+Explicit examples are then needed to determine whether the resulting on-shell action correctly reproduces the corresponding lower-dimensional gauged supergravity result, or whether a further structural refinement of \eqref{PST-IIB:action:ours} is required.
 Prominent examples include the warped $AdS_6\times S^2$ solutions of \cite{DHoker:2016ujz,DHoker:2017mds,DHoker:2017zwj}, which admit consistent truncations to 6d F(4) gauged supergravity \cite{Hong:2018amk,Malek:2018zcz}.
 Secondly, it is desirable to relax the structural assumptions imposed on the Type IIB background geometry in this work -- most notably the constraints on the factorization between the external and internal manifolds.
 Indeed, many holographic Type IIB backgrounds of interest involve non-trivial fibrations between these sectors, as occurs for instance in AdS black hole geometries.
 Extending the refined PST-IIB formalism to accommodate such configurations therefore constitutes a natural and worthwhile direction for future investigation.
 More broadly, establishing a refined PST-IIB action that uniformly reproduces the correct on-shell action for all known holographic Type IIB backgrounds, possibly through further improvements to the proposal \eqref{PST-IIB:action:ours}, would furnish a genuine first-principles justification of the formulation.